vaimo/composer-repository-bundle/README.md

 }
 ```

-If you want the files to be mirrored instead on symlinked, which is the default behaviour, configure the [deploy mode](#configuration-deploy-mode) for your bundle.
+If you want the files to be mirrored instead on sym-linked, which is the default behaviour, configure
+the [deploy mode](#configuration-deploy-mode) for your bundle.

+If you have a plan to group your local packages different sub-folders, use [wildcards in path definition](#configuration-group-by-vendor).

 ## Configuration: adding bundle definition